marcusreese/cogz/README.md

 A cog can be an object or a function or anything really.

 ```
-    // Use the object syntax . . .
+    // Use the longer syntax (allows more options) . . .
     cogz.add({
-      cogName: 'myObj',
+      cogName: 'myArray',
-      value: {
-        prop1: 'value1'
-      }
+      value: ['c', 'o', 'g', 'z']
     });
-    // Or the shorthand syntax . . .
+    // Or the shorter syntax (for most cases) . . .
     cogz.add('myFunc', function myFunc(obj) {
       throw new Error('Just to show off debugging.');
     });